DCC-EX/dcc-ex.github.io/docs/about/roadmap/index.rst

 Outreach/Partnering/Evangelizing
 --------------------------------

-Work with other manufacturers to get their hardware, accessories, motor drives, etc. to market and to gain support for DCC++ EX.
+Work with other manufacturers to get their hardware, accessories, motor drives, etc. to market and to gain support for |DCC-EX|.
 Add more throttles to the list that support DCC++ directly or through JMRI.